General Information about the participating Parliamentary Departments

 How to Apply

-Applications for the 2014 Parliament of Australia Graduate Program have closed.
+Applications for the 2015 Parliament of Australia Graduate Program open on 1 October 2014 and close on 31 October 2014.

 ||The Department of the House of Representatives is an Investor in People organisation and it upholds the principles and practices of Workplace Diversity.